wonsunahn-autograder/CS1632_Fall2019/exercises/5/README.md

 ```
 $ run.bat
 ```

-To run JPF with DrunkCarnivalShooter:
+For Mac or Linux users, please run the corresponding .sh scripts (for this one any following).

+You may not notice the bug after playing the game once or twice due to the randomness of the shooting but it is definitely in there.
+Now let's try running the JPF tool:
 ```
 $ runJPF.bat
 ```

-For Mac or Linux users, please run the corresponding .sh scripts.

-You may not notice the bug after playing the game once or twice but it is definitely in there.
 The JPF tool also doesn't show any errors but that is because DrunkCarnivalShooter takes user input and JPF does not know how to handle it.
 Just like random numbers, we would like to have JPF to go over every possibility.
 We will do that by using the Verify API.
-But before we do, we first have to import a library in order to be able to use that feature at the top of DrunkCarnivalShooter.java:
+But in order to be able to use that feature, we first have to import a library at the top of DrunkCarnivalShooter.java:
 ```
 import gov.nasa.jpf.vm.Verify;
 ```